Seiji-Armstrong/seipy/README.md

 `df[new_col] = df[orig_col].apply(_func)`
 but is much more performant when there are many duplicate entries in `orig_col`.

-It works by performing the function `_func` only on the unique entries and then joining to original DataFrame.
+It works by performing the function `_func` only on the unique entries and then merging with the original DataFrame.
 Originally answered on stack overflow: https://stackoverflow.com/questions/46798532/how-do-you-effectively-use-pd-dataframe-apply-on-rows-with-duplicate-values/